maroba/findiff/README.md

 ## Features ##

-* Differentiate numpy arrays of any number of dimensios along any axis
+* Differentiate arrays of any number of dimensions along any axis
 * Partial derivatives of any desired order
 * Can handle uniform and non-uniform grids
 * Accuracy order can be specified